cklb/pymoskito/docs/examples/pendulum.rst

 The example also provides two modules for postprocessing.
 They plot different combinations of results in two formats, one of them being :py:data:`.pdf`.
-The second format of files can be given to a metaprocessor.
+The second format of files can be passed to a metaprocessor.

 The structure of :py:data:`__main__.py` allows starting the example without navigating to the directory and using an :py:data:`__init__.py` file to outsource the import commands for additional files.